35. Application exercise: version 15

 config['layers'] = layers.configure(config)

-# MVC configuration for the [web] layer
+# configuration MVC of the [web] layer

 config['mvc'] = {}

-# [web] layer controller configuration
+# web] layer controller configuration

 import controllers